powerlang/powerlang/docs/dmr/abi.rst

 V is used to load constants.
 It is needed because typical ISAs do not let use full 64-bit constants in instructions, so to use a big constant (like a pointer) you must first load it into some register.
+Nil, true and false registers are loaded when entering from C code, and leave like that forever (as in C they are callee-saved, it is not necessary to restore them when calling C code).

 Arguments, temporaries and environment